RohanpatelUpenn/FISHnet/README.md

 ## Output of FISHnet:

 FISHnet outputs two dictionaries that share common keys.
-The keys correspond to a plateau grouping.
+The keys correspond to a plateau grouping, where lower key values correspond to inner domain calls, and higher key values are outer domain calls.

 | Output Name  | Type | Description |
 | ------------- | ------------- |  ------------- |